Confusional Arousals - Overview and Facts

 - Blunt responses to questions or requests

-You may seem to be awake even though you have a foggy state of mind.
+When a confusional arousal occurs, you may seem to be awake even though you have a foggy state of mind.
 Episodes often start when someone else has to physically wake you up.
-It is common for you to sleepwalk or shout during an episode.
-You also may grind your teeth.
-A confusional arousal may last only a few minutes or a few hours.
-You tend to have no memory of these episodes.
+Sleepwalking or shouting during an episode is common.
+Some people with confusional arousals also grind their teeth.
+These incidents may last a few minutes up to several hours.
+People with confusional arousals tend to have no memory of these episodes.

 Confusional arousals tend to occur as you wake from slow-wave sleep.
 This sleep stage is most common in the first third of the night.
-In some cases it may occur later in the night or during a daytime nap.
+In some cases, these episodes may occur later in the night or during a daytime nap.

-In some rare cases adults may display behavior that is very inappropriate.
-Their actions can be hostile and aggressive.
-This behavior can put a huge strain on their relationships with others.
+In some rare cases, adults may act very inappropriately or even hostile and aggressive.
+This behavior can put a huge strain on relationships.
 These extreme episodes are uncommon for most people who have confusional arousals.

 One variation of confusional arousals is called severe morning sleep inertia.
 It can affect teens and adults.
 Sometimes it is called “sleep drunkenness.”
 The signs of it are the same as those of typical confusional arousals that occur early at night.
 The difference is that severe morning sleep inertia occurs in the morning when you are waking up.

-Overall, these events are fairly harmless in children.
+Overall, confusional arousals are fairly harmless in children.
 Arousals are less common after the age of five years.
 Children who have confusional arousals often will sleepwalk when they are teens.